Criminal Justice (CJ)

 Prerequisite(s): Consent of department chair.

-Description: Detailed analysis of legal issues in police administration and management.
-Emphasis on the development of policies, procedures, and practices to avoid liability resulting from administrative operations.
-The case method is used to study emerging trends and current issues.
+Description: Provides a detailed analysis of legal issues in police administration and management, with an emphasis on developing policies, procedures, and practices to mitigate liability in administrative operations.
+Case studies highlight emerging trends and current issues.

 For class offerings for a specific term, refer to the Schedule of Classes